Senior Lecturer in International Business

 Senior Lecturer in Twentieth Century Literature and Popular Culture

-Richard Mills is a Senior Lecturer in Literature and Popular Culture at St Mary’s University, London.
-He has been programme director for the Film and Popular Culture, Cultural Studies and Irish Studies degrees.
-He has published extensively on popular music, Irish literature and culture, film, fashion and British television.
-Mills is the author of The Beatles and Fandom: Sex, Death and Progressive Nostalgia (Bloomsbury 2019).
-He is co-editor of Mad Dogs and Englishness (Bloomsbury 2017) and he is author of the forthcoming The Beatles and Black Music: Post-colonial Theory, Musicology and Remix Culture (Bloomsbury 2021).
+Dr Mills is a Senior Lecturer in Literature and Popular Culture at St Mary’s University and has published extensively on popular music, Irish literature and culture, film, fashion and British television.
+Mills is the author of The Beatles and Fandom: Sex, Death and Progressive Nostalgia and co-editor of Mad Dogs and Englishness and is author of the forthcoming The Beatles and Black Music: Post-colonial Theory, Musicology and Remix Culture (Bloomsbury 2021).

 Senior Lecturer, Primary Religious Education